Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

-The remainder of this paper is organized as follows.
-Section~\ref{sec3} gives a number of preliminary results that are useful throughout the rest of the proofs.
-Section~\ref{sec4} proves averaging at large temporal scales for functions of the environment translated by the random walk.
-Section~\ref{sec5} is in turn devoted to homogenization of finite-volume Dirichlet energies.
+The remainder of this paper is structured as follows.
+Section~\ref{sec3} gives proofs of Propositions~\ref{prop-2.2} and~\ref{prop-1.5} providing the connection between spatial averages and the associated stochastic framework.
+A number of preliminary results are also proved that are useful throughout the rest of the paper.
+Section~\ref{sec4} proves averaging at large temporal scales for functions of the environment ``observed'' by the random walk thus making a connection to the ``point of view of the particle.''
+Section~\ref{sec5} is devoted to homogenization of finite-volume Dirichlet energies that drive our control of~$\chi_\epsilon$-dependent terms in \eqref{E:2.15u}.
 The proof of the main theorem is completed in Section~\ref{sec6}.
 Section~\ref{sec7} contains the proof of the aforementioned exit time estimate which is largely drawn from~\cite{BCKW}.
 Section~\ref{sec8} gives conjectures and open problems along with a general discussion of other models where we think a similar approach could be attempted.